 In addition to this, however, there are certain very recent technologies that have impacted the VR as we know it today as well.
 In Matrise’s glossary, we briefly present and define some of these technologies.
 Some that can be read about is Foveated Rendering and Low Pixel Persistence Modes.

-Did we miss anything?
+Did we miss anything that belongs in the History of Virtual Reality?
 Any thoughts are welcome in the comments section.

 The most essential feature of VR is its ability to simulate what is not real.
 This is its core concept, and what causes its radical exclusivity and novelty.
 The benefits of ‘avoiding reality’ in this sense, is most often that virtuality is more cost-effective than reality.
 For instance, corporations worldwide train their employees in VR as it saves money to avoid renting a physical location and hiring physical trainers.
 ‘Money’ in this case, is of course just a measure of effectivity: it takes less resources to achieve certain objectives virtually than physically.
 The cost is not the only benefit, however; the virtual may also be safer.
 We see this especially within surgery, where a failed operation on a virtual patient is much preferred than on a real one.